xhayeck/crimeData/README.md

 * *Table View*
   * Table View of data from api call
   * Can select which columns in the table are viewed
+  * Can filter for specific data in each column that user is interested in
 * *Map View*
   * If dataset contains GPS coordinates of crime location, they will be shown on the map